Seventh Ward Strategies, LLC

 My consulting practice is focused on harnessing the power of values-based leadership, strategic communications, and effective teams to foster sustainable business growth, promote equity, and implement innovative yet practical solutions to critical civic challenges.
 My areas of focus include: water, environmental stewardship, corporate citizenship, sustainability, social justice, impact investment, community empowerment, ESG, and capacity-building.

-I have also published a novel cset in New Orleans' Sicilian community during World War II.
+In April 2022, I published a novel called The Italian Prisoner, set in New Orleans' Sicilian community during World War II.
 For more on that project, please visit www.elisamariesperanza.com.

 Guiding Principles